Qumulo/docs/administrator-guide/getting-started/installing-product-package.md

 {{site.data.alerts.important}}
 <ul>
   <li>Don't attempt to upgrade the Qumulo Core Produce Package by installing a newer <code>.deb</code> or <code>.rpm</code> package on your system.</li>
-  <li>You must upgrade all the nodes in your cluster at the same time, by using the Web UI, Qumulo REST API, or the <code>qq</code> CLI.
+  <li>You must upgrade all the nodes in your cluster at the same time, by using the Qumulo Core Web UI, Qumulo REST API, or the <code>qq</code> CLI.
 The Qumulo Core Product Package doesn't support upgrading individual nodes and attempting to do so takes the cluster offline.</li>
 </ul>
 {{site.data.alerts.end}}